lightbulblighter/Rboxlo/BLUEPRINT.md

             - Customer support E-Mail access, CANNOT send bulk E-Mails (rate-limits are very strict for this)
                 - ONLY way to access customer support E-Mail is through Tootsie
             - Everything here is logged, and logs go to the master panel
-        - Separated from Eclipse for utility and stability (if Eclipse goes down, Tootsie does not)
-        - Small and sweet
     - Okra
         - Not an Express website
         - Is the middleman for Arbiter communication